alukosdev/ccsp/guidance/cis-controls.md

 tags: [cis]
 ---

-!!!success
-This page has been revised for the latest version of the exam objectives.
-!!!

 :::banner
 The following contents reflect information collected from the official [CIS Critical Security Controls Version 8](https://www.cisecurity.org/controls/v8){ target="_blank" } released on **May 18, 2021**.
 :::